What you need to know about making key health care decisions

 Most importantly, it’s a time to have a conversation.
 This can be tough for some.

 “We should ask, “What are your questions or uncertainties?
-Be open for the inevitable,” said Erickajoy Daniels, chief diversity equity and inclusion officer, Advocate Aurora Health.
+Be open for the inevitable,” said Erickajoy Daniels, community impact leader at Advocate Health Care and Aurora Health Care.

-Following her own planning conversation with an Advocate Aurora certified chaplain facilitator, Daniels noted the importance of recognizing diversity in where people are coming from when encouraging the conversation, conducting it, and following up after.
+Following her own planning conversation with an Advocate/Aurora certified chaplain facilitator, Daniels noted the importance of recognizing where people are coming from (their backgrounds and personal experiences) when encouraging the conversation, conducting it and following up after.

 “There is greater value in the conversation when it is facilitated in a way that is sensitive to the individual’s way of receiving information,” she says.
 “The delivery of the questions themselves make a world of difference, especially in understanding what triggers and barriers to having the conversation might be.”